 Best for Basic Analysis – Yahoo Finance

-Yahoo Finance offers an in-depth analysis dashboard for thousands of companies in the US and around the world.
-At a glance, you can see a company’s P/E ratio, one-year price target, trading volume compared to average, and next earnings date.
-You also get a stock-specific news feed that aggregates stories from major outlets like Reuters, The Wall Street Journal, MarketWatch, Investor Place, and Barron’s.
+Yahoo Finance provides comprehensive analysis dashboards for thousands of companies globally.
+At a glance, you can view a company’s P/E ratio, one-year price target, trading volume versus average, and upcoming earnings date.
+The platform also delivers a curated news feed aggregating stories from major financial outlets including Reuters, The Wall Street Journal, MarketWatch, Investor Place, and Barron’s.

 Key Features

-- In-depth stock dashboard with key fundamental data
+- Comprehensive stock dashboard with essential fundamental data

-- Stock news feed with stories from major outlets
+- Curated news feed from major financial publications

 Best for In-Depth Research – Stock Rover

-Starting at $79.99 per year, Stock Rover offers more than 260 fundamental and financial metrics for analysis and stock screening.
-You can use the platform’s tools to build custom tables, compare industry peers head-to-head, and project out your future income from custom portfolios.
+Starting at just $79.99 annually, Stock Rover delivers over 260 fundamental and financial metrics for analysis and screening.
+The platform enables custom table creation, peer-to-peer industry comparisons, and future income projections for personalized portfolios.

 Key Features